Mental Model

 Occam's Razor

-The simplest explanation that fits the facts is usually the best starting point.
+The simplest explanation that fits the facts is usually the right one.

 What it means